justeattakeaway/pie/apps/examples/wc-nuxt3/README.md

 ### Import and use the component

-For a complete example refer to `src/App.vue`.
+For a complete example refer to `app.vue`.

 ```
 <template>